MappedIn/platform-api/README.md

+# DEPRECATED

+This repository has been deprecated and is no longer supported.
+Please visit the [Mappedin Developer Portal](https://developer.mappedin.com/) for up to date SDK information.

+---
 # Mappedin Web SDK

 Welcome to the Mappedin Web SDK.
 Please report any issues you find directly to your Mappedin technical contact.